JielingChen/identify_master_service_agreement_changes_using_python/README.md

 # Identifying Master Service Agreement Updates Using Python

 In this project, I used Python to develop a tool that can be used to identify the changes that have been made in an updated Master Service Agreement(MSA).
 It consists of 6 parts:
-* 1. Web scraping to automatically download the MSA files from the website.
+* 1. Web scraping to automatically download the MSA files from the website
 * 2. Extracting text from PDF files
 * 3. Cleaning the extracted text using regular expressions
-* 4. Using a pre-trained NLP model to tokenize the text into sentences.
+* 4. Using a pre-trained NLP model to tokenize the text into sentences
 * 5. Comparing two files sentence by sentence
 * 6. Testing with Salesforce MSA files